blumenthal/brics_3d_function_blocks/README.md

 To start the example do the following:

 ```
-source env.sh
 sh start_demo.sh
 ```

-The system will be _initialize_.
+The system will be _initialized_.
 To actually _start_ it go to the web interface at localhost:8888 and click on all dark green _start_ buttons.